-- Set out the strategic direction of NHS Harrow CCG and the London Borough of Harrow for children, young people and adults with a learning disability, autism and people with behaviour that challenges. - Build on existing good practice and continue to improve health and social care. - Work with people using services, carers and families to ensure a more positive experience of care. - Ensure health and social care services are commissioned appropriately within available resources - Improve access to a greater range of support that is responsive to the individual needs and achieve the best outcomes. - Help people to be independent and part of their community. - Ensure that the safety and wellbeing of children, young people and adults with learning disabilities, autism and challenging needs are protected.
+- Set out the strategic direction of NHS Harrow CCG and the London Borough of Harrow for children, young people and adults with a learning disability, autism and people with behaviour that challenges. - Build on existing good practice and continue to improve health, education and social care outcomes. - Work with people using services, carers and families to ensure a more positive experience of care. - Ensure health and social care services are commissioned appropriately within available resources - Improve access to a greater range of support that is responsive to the individual needs and achieve the best outcomes. - Ensure there are pathways to adulthood that build on foundations of education to help people to be independent and part of their community. - Develop pathways into paid and voluntary employment opportunities to maximise young people's independence wherever possible. - Ensure that the safety and wellbeing of children, young people and adults with learning disabilities, autism and challenging needs are protected.